 The line between corporate AV and IT is increasingly blurred.
 In the past, these two specialties may have had their own departments within an organization, but that’s rarely the case today.
 That’s because an “AV system” no longer means a simple overhead projector, but rather complex systems with software and hardware that lives within a company’s network and infrastructure.

 That’s why it’s critical for IT staff to understand the value of AV systems and the critical roles they play for the company.
 IT staff should be open to collaboration with AV integrators so that they can effectively incorporate new technology into their networks.
+Learn more tips in our IT experts guide to AV integration.

 2. The increased use of video walls